Inspired by this exchange on the Evangelion thread:

 welp that's Nichijou added to the queue

-― insufficiently familiar with xgau's work to comment intelligently (BradNelson), Monday, 14 September 2015 02:27 (three years ago) link
+― insufficiently familiar with xgau's work to comment intelligently (BradNelson), Monday, 14 September 2015 02:27 (five years ago) link

 in 72 point bold red font